AnasJamshaid/Ecommerce-Project---Responsive-Online-Store/SECURITY.md

 ## Supported Versions

+All rights reserved.
+Unauthorized use, copying, modification, distribution, or reproduction of this code is strictly prohibited.
+Contact the owner for permissions.

 Use this section to tell people about which versions of your project are currently being supported with security updates.